RUDOLF VRBA WAS THE FOREMOST WHISTLEBLOWER OF WORLD WAR II.

 Vrba later wrote, “When the Jewish transports from the Netherlands arrived, the rations were enriched with cheese.
 After the arrival of the French transports, it was sardines, and olives after the arrival of the trains from Greece.”
 Hence, when Vrba overheard Nazi guards laughingly discuss the imminent arrival of Hungarian salami, he knew Hungarian Jews were next.
 “Because it was close to Slovakia,” he later wrote, “I thought it would be possible to give the warning.”

-First, two accessories (later cited by historian Hendryk Świebocki as Polish Jews “who worked with Pawel Gulba in the digging crew”) helped Vrba and Wetzler swiftly remove layers of planks, affording access; then the timbers were replaced for a continuous stack.
+Two accessories (later cited by historian Hendryk Świebocki as Polish Jews “who worked with Pawel Gulba in the digging crew”) had helped Vrba and Wetzler swiftly remove layers of planks, affording access; then the timbers were replaced for a continuous stack.
 In his novelistic account of the escape Wetzler claimed one of the Poles whispered, “Bon voyage.”
 Vrba’s non-fictional account states, “Nobody spoke, however.
 The Poles moved the planks and gave us an almost imperceptible nod… Our eyes soon got used to the gloom and we could see each other in the light that filtered through the cracks.
 We hardly dared to breathe, let alone talk.”

 For the next hour or so, the two fugitives calmed their nerves by wedging more tainted Russian machorka (tobacco) into the cracks of their refuge.
 Vrba also used a knife to scrape off a message that a preceding escapee, Sandor Eisenbach, a fellow Slovakian, had left on one of the planks as a taunt to the Nazis (‘Kiss My Ass’).
-Eisenbach, since re-captured but only tortured and not killed [explanation forthcoming] had requested his friend Vrba to do.
+Eisenbach, since re-captured but only tortured and not killed [explanation forthcoming], had requested his friend Vrba to remove the taunt.
 “It was only half-past three,” Vrba recalled.
 “The alarm would not be raised until five-thirty and suddenly I realized I was longing to hear it.
 I felt like a boxer, sitting his corner, waiting for the bell, or like a soldier in the trenches, waiting to go over the top.”

 Still a teenager, Vrba, a would-be-scientist, was still named Walter Rosenberg at the time.
 He would legally adopt his nom de guerre Rudolf Vrba after the war and retain it for the rest of his life, altering his birth date to match the date of his escape from Auschwitz.
 Wetzler, the unofficial chess champion in Birkenau, leaned towards Communism and he would soon adopt the pseudonym Jozef Lánik which was later used as his pen name.